KnobGen: Controlling the Sophistication of Artwork in Sketch-Based Diffusion Models: Introduction

 Additionally, we propose two new approaches for training and inference in order to maintain a robust control of the Micro and Macro Pathways in the conditional generation.
 First, we introduce \textbf{Modulator}, a mechanism dynamically adjusting the influence of the FGC during training, ensuring that the CGC dominates in the early training phase to prevent overfitting to low-level sketch features extracted by the FGC module.
 This allows the model to optimally rely on both Pathways to capture high- and low-level spatial and semantic features.
 At inference, the \textbf{Knob} mechanism offers user-driven control during denoising steps, allowing adjustment of the level of fidelity between the generated image and the user's inputs- sketch and text- by manipulating Micro and Macro Pathways.
-These new training and inference approaches ensure that KnobGen effectively handles not only novice sketches but also artistic-grade ones, adapting to varying levels of sketch complexity and user preferences.
+These new training and inference approaches ensure that KnobGen effectively handles not only novice sketches but also artistic-grade ones.
+Our key contributions are as follows: